agilemauritius/publicsite/events/event-2.md

 ### How to register for the event

 1. [Join](https://www.meetup.com/agile-mauritius/events/277977707/) our meetup
-1. RSVP for the event of 8th 2021
+1. RSVP for the event of June 8th, 2021
 1. It will be online.
 Online details will be visible when you RSVP for the event.
 1. Join and participate in our online session